SAP/terraform-provider-btp/docs/index.md

 ### Required

-- `globalaccount` (String) The subdomain of the global account in which you want to manage resources.
+- `globalaccount` (String) The subdomain of the global account you want to log in to.
 To be found in the cockpit, in the global account view.

 ### Optional

 - `cli_server_url` (String) The URL of the BTP CLI server (e.g. `https://cpcli.cf.eu10.hana.ondemand.com`).
 - `idp` (String) The identity provider to be used for authentication (default: `sap.default`).
 - `password` (String, Sensitive) Your password.
-Note that two-factor authentication is not supported.
+Note that if two-factor authentication is enabled, concatenate your password, followed by the passcode, in a single string.
 - `username` (String) Your user name, usually an e-mail address.

 ## Get Started